Shri Thanedar: Early life and education

-Thanedar grew up in a lower-income family in Belgaum, India.
-When his father was forced to retire at age 55, the 14-year-old Thanedar worked odd jobs to support his family of eight.
-He earned a bachelor's degree in chemistry at 18 and then attended a master's program at University of Bombay.
-He came to the U.S. in 1979 to pursue a PhD at the University of Akron, which he earned in 1982.
+Thanedar grew up in a low-income Marathi family in Belgaum, Karnataka, India.
+He earned a bachelor's degree in chemistry from Karnatak University and then attended a master's program at the University of Mumbai.
+He came to the U.S. in 1979 to pursue a PhD at the University of Akron, which he completed in 1982.
 Thanedar became a U.S. citizen in 1988.

+Thanedar did post-doctoral work at the University of Michigan.

 Business career

-Thanedar did post-doctoral work at the University of Michigan before taking a job in 1984 as a researcher at Petrolite Corp.

 Chemir

+In 1984, Thanedar started working at Petrolite in St. Louis.
 In 1990, Thanedar took a job working nights and weekends for $15/hour at Chemir/Polytech Laboratories to learn the business.
 He took out a loan to buy Chemir in 1991 for $75,000.
 Sales in the first year were $150,000 and the business had three employees.
 By 2005, Chemir's revenues were $16 million and it employed 160 people, including 40 PhD chemists.

 Thanedar borrowed $24 million from Bank of America to finance seven acquisitions, offering the bank a personal guarantee to back the debt.
 One acquisition, Azopharma, grew rapidly from $1 million in 2003 to $55 million in 2008.
 Thanedar's group of companies employed 500 people in 2008.
+He built a mansion in Ladue, Missouri with an in-home theater to accommodate 150 people.

+In 2007, Thanedar was offered $132 million to sell Azopharma.
 During the 2007–10 recession in the United States, Azopharma's revenue fell by 70%, triggering bankruptcy proceedings by Bank of America.
 Azopharma closed and its assets were sold for $2 million.
 During the bankruptcy proceedings, AniClin, one of Azopharma's research facilities of which Thanedar was the sole owner, abruptly closed; a 2010 USA Today article claimed that laboratory animals were abandoned at the facility after the company was placed in receivership.
-According to later reports, animal welfare organizations facilitated the adoption of all animals in the facility, and Thanedar denied that any animals were abandoned.
+According to later reports, employees climbed the fences to care for the animals until animal welfare organizations gained legal access and facilitated the adoption of all animals in the facility.
+Thanedar denied that any animals were abandoned.

 Chemir remained profitable throughout the legal proceedings and was sold on March 31, 2011, for $23 million.
 That sale plus the combined assets in the firm covered Thanedar's debt to Bank of America.